-III.
+II.
 IMPLEMENTATION

-Any subsequent revisions to the policy shall become effective upon approval, signature and date of the HCSD Deputy CEO.
+Any subsequent revisions to the policy shall become effective upon approval, signature and date of the HCSD Chief Operations Officer.

-IV.
+III.
 RESPONSIBILITY

-The HCSD Deputy CEO has the overall responsibility for compliance with Title I of the Americans with Disabilities Act (ADA).
-Responsibility for coordination of the program has been delegated through this policy to HCSD Human Resources Administration and the Appointing Authority and Human Resources Director of Lallie Kemp Medical Center.
+The HCSD Chief Operations Officer has the overall responsibility for compliance with Title I of the Americans with Disabilities Act (ADA).
+Responsibility for coordination of the program has been delegated through this policy to HCSD Human Resources Administration, the LKMC Appointing Authority, and the LKMC Human Resources Director.

-The ADA does not interfere with your right to hire the best qualified applicant.
-The ADA simply prohibits you from discriminating against a qualified applicant or employee because of their disability.
+The ADA does not interfere with the right to hire the best qualified applicant.
+The ADA simply prohibits discriminating against a qualified applicant or employee because of their disability.

-V. POLICY PROVISIONS
+IV.
+POLICY PROVISIONS